aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/csv-export-java-code/_index.md

 To add Aspose.Cells for Java to your project, follow these steps:

-1. Download the Aspose.Cells for Java library from the official website [here](https://releases.aspose.com/cells/java/).
+1. Download the Aspose.Cells for Java library from the website [here](https://releases.aspose.com/cells/java/).
 2. Include the downloaded JAR file in your project's classpath.

 ## Writing the CSV Export Code